Skip to Content

 This bottle is a rarity to the US market and although it’s not exactly pricey in the grand scheme of things (it’s roughly the cost of Wild Turkey Cornerstone), it is hard to get your hands on because they typically have to come across the border somehow.

-But the attractive packaging and character of the rye make it worth finding a way to get a pour of it sometime in your lifetime if only because Lot No. 40’s Cask Strength bottlings seem to be heading in the direction of various barrel finishes and no age statements.
+But the attractive packaging and character of the rye make it worth finding a way to get a pour of it sometime in your lifetime if only because Lot No. 40’s Cask Strength bottlings seem to be heading in the direction of barrel finishes and no age statements.
 This may not change the minds of whiskey lovers, but for the rye whiskey purists, they will stick with the 12 and 11 year Cask Strengths as the top bottles to find.

 Bourbon Culture Facebook Group